-Argument Description url The web address of the server that you wish to get file from local_target The local storage area target directory to store the file in
+Argument Description url The web address of the server that you wish to get file from local_target The local storage path to save the file to

 The http_get_file function can be called from any event, and since it is asynchronous the callback can be almost instantaneous or could take several seconds.
 Calling the function is simple and would look something like this:

 The above code will request a file from the given URL and set it to be downloaded to the local storage area (as specified in the HTML5 Game Options) , in a directory "Downloads" with the given file name (this does not have to be the same as the source file name, but should use the same file extension).
 The async_load map index will be stored in the variable "file" so you can check for the correct callback in the Asynchronous Event, and if the save directory does not exist, it will be created.
 The Asynchronous Event triggered would be the HTTP sub-event, and in that event you would have something like the following: